gaphor/gaphor/docs/model.md

 Pay attention to the following changes/additions with respect to the official Gaphor model, in the `models/UML.gaphor` file:

--   Additions to the model have been put in the package AuxiliaryConstructs.Presentations and .Stereotypes.
+- Additions to the model have been put in the package AuxiliaryConstructs.Stereotypes.
--   A Diagram element is added in order to model the diagrams.
 - A special construct has been put into place in order to apply stereotypes to model elements.
 The current UML Specification is not clear on that subject.
--   The Slot.value reference is singular.
+- The UML language depends on Gaphor's Core language, which provides constructs for diagrams, presentations (elements on diagrams) and styling.
 - ValueSpecification is generated as if it were a normal attribute.
 As a result, its subclasses (Expression, OpaqueExpression, InstanceValue, LiteralSpecification and its Literal* subclasses) are not available.
+- On several places multiplicity has been changed to make it comply with Gaphor's internal model.
+In particular when m:n relationships subset 1:n relationships.